playermissile/dli_tutorial/index.rst

 The 4 flags are:

  * DLI (``$80``): enable a display list interrupt when processing this instruction
- * LMS (``$40``): trigger a Load Memory Scan, changing where ANTIC looks for screen data, and requires an additional 2 byte address immediately following this command byte.
+ * LMS (``$40``): trigger a Load Memory Scan, changing where ANTIC looks for screen data, and requires an additional 2 byte address immediately following this instruction byte.
  * VSCROLL (``$20``): enable vertical scrolling for this mode line
  * HSCROLL (``$10``): enable horizontal scrolling for this mode line